May 6, 2025

 Knowing that practice makes perfect, having clinical experience on your application can convince the committee you’re prepared for medical school.

 You should also shadow a physician.
-It’s difficult to know the rigors of the medical field until you’re in it!
-By shadowing a physician you’ll gain this knowledge before going to medical school.
+It’s challenging to know the rigors of the medical field until you’re in it!
+By shadowing a physician, you’ll gain this knowledge before medical school.
 Use this experience to prove you have a realistic understanding of what it means to be a physician and are still motivated to become one!

 Be Sincere

-Dartmouth acknowledges students may have the same reasons to join the medical field.
+Dartmouth acknowledges that students may have their own reasons for joining the medical field.
 As such, they urge students not to get too caught up trying to come up with a unique answer to essay or interview questions asking why they want to pursue medicine.

 Just answer sincerely!
-The experiences that influenced you and the way you developed your motivation and the skills required to succeed in this field will make your narrative unique.
-Focus on these to supplement any parts of your story that may be similar to other students’ answers.
+The experiences that influenced you, how you developed your motivation, and the skills required to succeed in this field will make your narrative unique.
+Focus on these to supplement any parts of your story similar to other students’ answers.

 FAQs: How to Get Into Dartmouth Medical School